 Smart yards will be looking at delivery superpowers like Amazon entering Australia and their impact on shopping behaviour.
 Whether high overhead walk-in yards will be around in 10 years, or move totally online, remains to be seen.

 Also ahead is the possibility of deconstruction legislation.
 The world needs alternatives to high levels of construction and demolition waste and many countries are introducing mandatory deconstruction for reusable materials.
 If that happens in Australia our relatively small salvage industry will find the sand shifting once again.

 The Junk Map communicates with a lot of salvage businesses and there is never a fast-money mentality.
 Stock can lie in a yard for years before it finds the right buyer.
-In my experience, salvage guys and girls work incredibly hard in a field they believe in.
-They save tonnes of old growth Australian timbers, and thousands of beautiful, quirky and handcrafted heritage features from landfill and waste.
+Most salvage teams work incredibly hard in a field they see as worthwhile.
+They save tonnes of old growth Australian timbers, and thousands of handcrafted heritage features, from landfill and waste.
 We need to value their contribution and pay a fair price for the treasures they uncover.

 * Capuano, G. (2016), Where is Australia’s renovation capital?, .id the population experts.
 [Accessed March 2017]